suhuf/RE_Writeups/Stryker2k Cracks/Write ups/Crackme 0x00.md

 Hey!
 Let's get straight to the work!

 Starting out, we are going to be using x32 debug for this EXE.
-In order to make finding the entry point easier I reccomend setting only the "Entry Breakpoint" to be checked under preferences:
+In order to make finding the entry point easier you can set only the "Entry Breakpoint" to be checked under preferences:

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/9e3a281a-7add-4ec6-a9a5-8dcc0fa35846)